leobudima/elogii-blog/content/biggest-mistakes-in-delivery-management.md

 canonical = "https://elogii.com/blog/biggest-mistakes-in-delivery-management/"
 categories = ["Delivery Management"] date = 2020-08-24T10:00:00Z
-description = "Orders get mixed up.
-Deliveries get lost.
-Items get damaged en route.
-And hidden costs appear out of the blue.
-In this post, you’ll take a look at some of the most common mistakes that happen in delivery planning.
-You’ll see the root of each problem, and how to effectively weed it out." image = "/blog/uploads/biggest-mistakes-in-delivery-management.jpg" tags = ["Delivery Logistics", "Delivery Management Platform", "Last-Mile Delivery"] title = "15 Biggest Mistakes in Delivery Management and Planning (for 2022)"
+description = "Every delivery makes mistakes.
+Some are harmless, others can cost you your business.
+Here’s a list of delivery management mistakes and how to fix them." image = "/blog/uploads/biggest-mistakes-in-delivery-management.jpg" tags = ["Delivery Logistics", "Delivery Management Platform", "Last-Mile Delivery"] title = "15 Biggest Mistakes in Delivery Management and Planning (for 2022)"